giellalt/dict-fin-smn/inc/00_readme.txt

    1 SUOMEN_POS

-Capital letter marks DOT BELOW (half-length), and should be marked as R = r7, V = v7, etc.
+Capital letter marks DOT BELOW (half-length), and should be marked as R = r7, V = v7, etc. in the lower side of lexc

 This is the letter that followed the file: